Harper Valley PTA (film): Plot

 After a makeover, which sees her braces removed and her hair styled, Dee also finds a boyfriend in handsome Carlyle, a popular school track star, which incurs the jealousy of Bettina Reilly, the equally snobbish granddaughter of Flora.
 Also shown are Edwina, Bettina's identical twin sister who is just as snobbish as Bettina, and Dee's best friend Mavis.

-Real estate agent Kirby Baker, a member of the PTA Board, plans to ruin Stella by foreclosing on her house (which his company owns), but is arrested for assaulting Myrna Wong, an Asian-American martial arts expert helping Stella to set up the lecherous Baker.
+Real estate agent Kirby Baker, a member of the PTA Board, plans to ruin Stella by foreclosing on her house (which his company owns) but is arrested for assaulting Myrna Wong, an Asian-American martial arts expert helping Stella to set up the lecherous Baker.
 Now things become more and more desperate.

-The board finally decide to resort to criminal means to maintain the power they hold, which is fast slipping away thanks to Stella's growing popularity.
+The board finally decides to resort to criminal means to maintain the power they hold, which is fast slipping away thanks to Stella's growing popularity.
 The board members then decide to hire a couple of thugs named Dutch and Tex to have Skeeter abducted so they can commit election fraud.
 The two assailants assault Skeeter and take him to a nearby abbey, where he is plied with wine to make him drunk.

-Olive Glover, the PTA's Recording Secretary who has a hardcore gambling addiction, has stolen money from the Milk Fund Rally, one of the PTA's numerous fund raisers, and intends to having Mavis framed for the crime and arrested.
+Olive Glover, the PTA's Recording Secretary who has a hardcore gambling addiction, has stolen money from the Milk Fund Rally, one of the PTA's numerous fundraisers, and intends to have Mavis framed for the crime and arrested.
 Leaving Dee to stall the PTA Board meeting, Stella and Alice follow Olive to a racing stable and recover the stolen money, some of which had been marked by Will.

 As Stella and Alice race back to town, Will and Herbie spot the kidnappers and Skeeter outside the abbey from a helicopter and notify the girls.
-Disguised as nuns, Stella and Alice find Skeeter, free him and manage to escape with him after a wild car chase ending with the kidnappers crashing into a stream.
+Disguised as nuns, Stella and Alice find Skeeter, free him, and manage to escape with him after a wild car chase ending with the kidnappers crashing into a stream.

 Ultimately, Flora's scheme to prevent Stella's nomination fails miserably: Olive, who would have been the swing vote against Stella, is arrested for embezzlement just as the PTA Board is about to vote against Stella's candidacy.
 Dutch and Tex, already in custody for the Skeeter Duggan kidnapping, tell the police that Flora was behind it all to keep Stella off the PTA Board.

 Stella decisively wins the election and becomes the new PTA president, with the whole town voting to get rid of Flora and her snobbish friends.
 Will and Stella then fly off in his helicopter to get married.
+As they take off, and the credits begin to roll, a banner is seen flying from the back of the helicopter reading, "STELLA JOHNSON FOR MAYOR."